Immigration & Naturalization Law

 - Bond: This occurs if they evaded customs control when entering the country, overstayed their visa, or failed to renew their green card.

-You can use various tactics to find and help a loved one or family member being detained in an immigration detention center.
+You have options to find and help a loved one or family member being detained in an immigration detention center.
 Different rules may apply if they are a minor, a child without their parents, or other circumstances.
 Immigration law and the immigration judge determine how different situations are handled.
+For help, contact an experienced immigration lawyer near you.

 If your loved one was arrested and detained by ICE, you can enter their information on ICE’s website to find out where they are.

-It helps if the detained person has an Alien Number (A #), which are found on work permits or green cards.
+It helps if the detained person has an Alien Number (A#), which is found on a work permits or green card.
 If you do not have it, you will need the detainee’s:

 - Birthdate